 - Be careful what you send: Check the post office’s prohibited items list to keep items from being rejected.
 Remember that sometimes packages from home get opened by someone before your service member, so don’t send anything you don’t want strangers to see.
 Also, don’t send things that are valuable or can’t be replaced – sometimes packages get lost.

 Care packages are always good, but sometimes a service member may need a bit more, whether it’s help with taxes as Tax Day approaches or talking with someone who can listen.
-Do you know that active-duty, National Guard and reserve service members have access to a wide range of individualized consultations, coaching and a range of other services?
+Do you know that active-duty, National Guard and reserve service members have access to a wide range of individualized consultations, coaching and other services?
 This includes relationship and peer-to-peer counseling to tax preparation and financial services to wellness coaches and more.
 It’s all free and available 24/7 through Military OneSource.